mobra66/SC407-I2C-example/README.md

 the structure right now is for a more readable program, easier to learn from (hopefully), and understand the details of I2C.

 # Timing Diagram
+This is a recording/sample of the bus on the SC407, while reading the buttons and no button is pressed (0xFF).
+A cheap USB logic analyzer and PulseView was used to sample the bus.

 ![PulseView sample](I2C-sample.jpg)